monero-project/monero-site/README.md

 Save the file.

-### 2. Build/Test
-Build your website using `jekyll serve` if it's not rebuilding automatically.
-If the build fails and you receive an error, you may have messed up somewhere in the `team.yml` file back in 8.1.
-Go back to that section and check the indentation.
-Yes, it's stupid.
-Yes, it has to be perfect.

-If the build is successful, go to the Team page `/community/team/` and check to see that the contributor is showing up in the correct place.
-Click their GitHub or GitLab link (if applicable) and make sure it redirects correctly.
-Test the page and let rehrar know if there are any bugs.

-### 3. Submit a Pull Request
-You're all done.
-Submit a PR and wait for it to be reviewed and merged.
-Be sure to make any changes if requested.

 ## How to update the Roadmap

 ### 1. Edit the .yml file
-Navigate to the `/_data/` folder and open `roadmap.yml`.
-You will notice a list separated by hyphenated `-year` tags.
+Navigate to the `/_data/` folder and open `lang/en/roadmap.yml`.
+You will notice this structure:

-**DO NOT MESS WITH THE FORMATTING OR INDENTATION OF ANYTHING OR JEKYLL WILL NOT BUILD PROPERLY!**

-Find the year that you want to update and copy the code below:
 ```
+year_2014:
+- month:
+  STATUS:
     - name:
-  date:
-  status:
 ```
-and paste it in the correct year's `accomplishments:` section IN THE CHRONOLOGICAL ORDER that it will be in.
-So if there is a accomplishment that happened/is happening before the one you are inputting, make sure it is higher up than yours.
-If there is an accomplishment that happened/is happening AFTER yours, make sure it is after yours.
-If you don't have exact dates, just do your best to estimate.

-Fill in the data as follows:
-* `name:` The name of the accomplishment.
-Try to keep it short, a sentence or two at most.
-* `date:` When the accomplishment happened (past) or when it is expected to happen (future)
-* `status:` If the task is done, put `completed`, if the task is currently in the works put `ongoing`, and if work on the task has not yet started to your knowledge, but is expected to, put `upcoming`.
+Where STATUS can be either `completed`, `ongoing` or `upcoming`.

+Look for the year and month related to the entry you want to add, if the month and status are already present, simply add `- name: NAME OF YOUR ENTRY` in the correct position.

+For example, there was a new release on March 2020 and you would like to add it to the roadmap as "completed":

+- Scroll the `roadmap.yml` file until you arrive to `year_2020`
+- The milestone happened in March so you need to look for that month (`- month: March`)
+- Since the milestione has been already achieved, look for the `completed:` status.
+- Under it add `-name: NAME OF YOUR ACHIEVED MULESTONE`.
+Which in our case would be `-name: release wallet WHATEVER`

+If a year, month or status is missing, simpluy adding by following the structure you see in the page.

 **Make sure the indentation is EXACTLY the same as the other proposals in the area.
 If it's not the jekyll build WILL fail.**

-Save the file.

-### 2. Build/Test
-Build your website using `jekyll serve` if it's not rebuilding automatically.
-If the build fails and you receive an error, you may have messed up somewhere in the `roadmap.yml` file back in 10.1.
-Go back to that section and check the indentation.
-Yes, it's stupid.
-Yes, it has to be perfect.

-If the build is successful, go to the Events page `/resources/roadmap/` and check to see that the newly added accomplishment is showing up in the correct place in the correct year.
-Test the page and let rehrar know if there are any bugs.

-### 3. Submit a Pull Request
-You're all done.
-Submit a PR and wait for it to be reviewed and merged.
-Be sure to make any changes if requested.
+The translation of the roadmap happens [on Weblate](https://translate.getmonero.org/projects/getmonero/roadmap/).

 ## How to add a new Merchant

 ### 1. Edit the .yml file
 Navigate to the `/_data/` folder and open `merchants.yml`.
 You will notice a list separated by hyphenated `-category` tags.

-**DO NOT MESS WITH THE FORMATTING OR INDENTATION OF ANYTHING OR JEKYLL WILL NOT BUILD PROPERLY!**

-Find the category that best describes your business/service and copy the code below:
+Find the category that best describes your business/service and copy the code below, making sure you are keeping the alphabetic order consistent:
 ```
 - name:
   url: